absmach/magistrala-docs/docs/edge.md

 #### Routes

 Routes are being used for specifying which subscriber's topic(subject) goes to which publishing topic.
 Currently only MQTT is supported for publishing.
-To match Mainflux requirements `mqtt_topic` must contain `channel/<channel_id>/messages`, additional subtopics can be appended.
+To match Magistrala requirements `mqtt_topic` must contain `channel/<channel_id>/messages`, additional subtopics can be appended.

 - `mqtt_topic` - `channel/<channel_id>/messages/<custom_subtopic>`
 - `nats_topic` - `Export` service will be subscribed to the Message Broker subject `<nats_topic>.>`
 - `subtopic` - messages will be published to MQTT topic `<mqtt_topic>/<subtopic>/<nats_subject>`, where dots in nats_subject are replaced with '/'
 - `workers` - specifies number of workers that will be used for message forwarding.
 - `type` - specifies message transformation:
-  - `default` is for sending messages as they are received on the Message Broker with no transformation (so they should be in SenML or JSON format if we want to persist them in Mainflux in cloud).
-If you don't want to persist messages in Mainflux or you are not exporting to Mainflux cloud - message format can be anything that suits your application as message passes untransformed.
+  - `default` is for sending messages as they are received on the Message Broker with no transformation (so they should be in SenML or JSON format if we want to persist them in Magistrala in cloud).
+If you don't want to persist messages in Magistrala or you are not exporting to Magistrala cloud - message format can be anything that suits your application as message passes untransformed.
-  - `mfx` is for messages that are being picked up on internal Mainflux Message Broker bus.
-When using `Export` along with Mainflux deployed on gateway ([Fig. 1][back-to-edge]) messages coming from MQTT broker that are published to the Message Broker bus are [Mainflux message][protomsg].
+  - `mfx` is for messages that are being picked up on internal Magistrala Message Broker bus.
+When using `Export` along with Magistrala deployed on gateway ([Fig. 1][back-to-edge]) messages coming from MQTT broker that are published to the Message Broker bus are [Magistrala message][protomsg].
 Using `mfx` type will extract payload and `export` will publish it to `mqtt_topic`.
-Extracted payload is SenML or JSON if we want to persist messages. `nats_topic` in this case must be `channels`, or if you want to pick messages from a specific channel in local Mainflux instance to be exported to cloud you can put `channels.<local_mainflux_channel_id>`.
+Extracted payload is SenML or JSON if we want to persist messages. `nats_topic` in this case must be `channels`, or if you want to pick messages from a specific channel in local Magistrala instance to be exported to cloud you can put `channels.<local_mainflux_channel_id>`.

 Before running `Export` service edit `configs/config.toml` and provide `username`, `password` and `url`

-- `username` - matches `thing_id` in Mainflux cloud instance
+- `username` - matches `thing_id` in Magistrala cloud instance
 - `password` - matches `thing_secret`
 - `channel` - MQTT part of the topic where to publish MQTT data (`channel/<channel_id>/messages` is format of mainflux MQTT topic) and plays a part in authorization.

-If Mainflux and Export service are deployed on same gateway `Export` can be configured to send messages from Mainflux internal Message Broker bus to Mainflux in a cloud.
-In order for `Export` service to listen on Mainflux Message Broker deployed on the same machine Message Broker port must be exposed.
-Edit Mainflux [docker-compose.yml][docker-compose].
+If Magistrala and Export service are deployed on same gateway `Export` can be configured to send messages from Magistrala internal Message Broker bus to Magistrala in a cloud.
+In order for `Export` service to listen on Magistrala Message Broker deployed on the same machine Message Broker port must be exposed.
+Edit Magistrala [docker-compose.yml][docker-compose].
 Default Message Broker, NATS, section must look like below:

 ```yaml
 nats: